atlasproxy/atlas/README.md

 `🔖 Bookmarks` Save the tab you're browsing on to come back to it later.

+`🚀 Shortcuts` Quickly launch popular websites instead of searching for them.

 `🧩 Customization` Personalize Atlas just the way you like it, with a wide range of different settings to customize.

 `🔒 Secure` Browsing with Atlas is secure by default; all your data is end-to-end encrypted while being processed securely and privately.